pomerium/pomerium/docs/guides/jwt-verification.md

 ## Run

-You should now be able to run the example with:
+You should now be able to run the example with the following steps.

 1. Turn on the example configuration in Docker: